Leonewu/ssh-tunneling/README.md

   privateKey: fs.readFileSync('~/.ssh/myPrivateKey'),
 };
 const sshTunnel = new SshTunnel(sshConfig);
-// execute uptime command
+// execute echo command
-const uptime = await sshTunnel.exec('uptime');
+const execRes = await sshTunnel.exec('echo 1');
+// execRes: '1'
-// execute multiple commands one time const batchRes = await sshTunnel.batchExec([
+// Also, if passing a command array, it will execute every commands one time and return by order const batchRes = await sshTunnel.exec([
   'echo 1',
   'echo 2',
   'echo 3'